fluent/fluent-plugin-opensearch/README.md

 #### Tips

-The included selector class is required in `out_elasticsearch` by default.
+The included selector class is required in `out_opensearch` by default.
-But, your custom selector class is not required in `out_elasticsearch`.
+But, your custom selector class is not required in `out_opensearch`.
 You should tell Fluentd where the selector class exists.

 If you use td-agent, you must put the following lines into `TD_AGENT_DEFAULT` file: